 For instance, the amended application may contain just one invention, but it may be an invention that was claimed but not searched by the EPO as (S)ISA in the international phase.
 In this case, there is no non-unity objection for this set of claims and the reasoning in the invitation needs only to refer to the non-unity objection in the WO‑ISA and to the fact that no additional fee was paid for this invention during the international phase.

-It may well be that an invention in the application documents was not even claimed in the application documents that served as the basis for the procedure in the international phase and has been imported from the description (see F‑V, 9.1(iv)).
+It may well be that an invention in the application documents was not even claimed in the application documents that served as the basis for the procedure in the international phase and has been imported from the description (see F‑V, 7.1(iv)).
 In such cases an invitation to pay search fees under Rule 164(2) for any non-searched invention is to be issued by the examining division, irrespective of whether lack of unity persists in the claims.
 The invitation under Rule 164(2) must state that this is a new invention not searched in the international phase, and the reasons therefor.
 If other inventions are also present in the claims of such a case, which were also not searched (but were claimed in the PCT phase), in the same invitation the applicant must also be invited to pay further search fees in respect of those inventions.
 In assessing whether or not subject-matter present in amended claims constitutes a previously unclaimed invention imported from the description (for which an invitation under Rule 164(2) is to be sent), the principles laid down for assessing compliance with Rule 137(5) (see in H‑II, 6.2) are to be taken into account.

 The invitation under Rule 164(2) must be sent before any communication according to Art.
 94(3).
 It is to be noted that for Rule 164(2) to apply, the claims must be sufficiently clear to allow the identification of a non-searched invention by which the procedure under Rule 164(2) is triggered.
 If the claims are so unclear that a non-searched invention cannot be identified, the first action must be issuance of a communication under Art.
 94(3) setting out the objections under Art.
 84. Should it turn out later in the procedure that amended claims are indeed directed to a non-searched invention, the applicant must file a divisional application for any such subject-matter.
 Recourse to Rule 164(2) is not provided for if, as a result of further amendments or clarification, (further) non-searched inventions are identified, since the procedure under Rule 164(2) applies to the application documents as submitted by the applicant as the basis for examination.